nonconorg/sponsor.noncon.org/src/pages/index.md

 # NONCON2020 Sponsor Deck

-All prices quoted are payable in Cryptocurrency of your choice, and will not include VAT, as we are a registered non-profit.
+All prices quoted are payable in ETH or DAI, and will not include VAT, as we are a registered non-profit.

 Which means your support is potentially tax-deductible, based on your jurisdiction.
 Yay!